Brandeis International Business School

 Peace Scholarship

-Supports students who have been displaced from and forced to leave their country due to violent conflict or persecution for reasons of race, religion, nationality, or membership of a particular social group or political opinion with full-tuition scholarships.
+Supports students who have been displaced from and forced to leave their country due to violent conflict or persecution for reasons of race, religion, nationality, or membership of a particular social group or political opinion with up to full-tuition scholarships.

 Peter Petri Global Fellowship